 ASN stands for Advanced Shipment Notice.
 It is one such document transmitted through EDI.
 An ASN supplies the recipient with details regarding the shipment of an order, including the order number and date, customer name and information, ship date, item numbers, descriptions, quantities, weight, the number of boxes, and how the items are packaged.

 How Does ASN Work?

-Between ASN and EDI, the supply chain can become leaner and more efficient.
-Evans is proud to utilize these technologies in the implementation of best logistics practices.
+EDI and ASNs support the effort toward a leaner and more efficient supply chain.
+Evans is proud to utilize this technology in the implementation of best logistics practices.